percona/psmdb-docs/source/install/upgrade-from-mongodb.rst

 Upgrading |PSMDB|
 ================================================================================

+An in-place upgrade is done by keeping the existing data in the server.
+It involves changing out the MongoDB binaries.
+Generally speaking, the upgrade steps include:

+1. Stopping the ``mongod`` service
+#.
+Removing the old binaries
+#.
+Installing the new server version binaries
-An in-place upgrade is done with existing data in the server.
-Generally speaking, this is stopping the ``mongod`` service, removing the old packages, installing the new server and starting it with the same db data directory.
-An in-place upgrade is suitable for most environments, except the ones that use ephemeral storage and/or host addresses.
+#.
+Restarting the ``mongod`` service with the same ``dbpath`` data directory.

+An in-place upgrade is suitable for most environments except the ones that use ephemeral storage and/or host addresses.

 This document provides upgrade instructions for the following use cases: